-At the Baselworld 2012, the luxury sub-brand of the Japanese watchmaking giant has presented a pair of limited-edition versions of their GMT model.
+At the Baselworld 2012, the luxury sub-brand of the Japanese watchmaking giant presented a pair of limited-edition versions of their GMT model.
 The Grand Seiko GMT 10th Anniversary Edition with the reference number SBGM029 is the most impressive with its noble blue dial and striking yellow gold accents of the second time zone indicator and the predictably “GMT” inscription at six o’clock.

 The limited-edition model is delivered in a compact (at least, when compared to most European models with similar “sporty” design) sub-40mm stainless steel body.

 Measuring just 39.20 millimeters in diameter and sporting a set of relatively long horns that accommodate nicely its extremely refined solid steel bracelet, the watch will probably look great on any normal wrist with just about any dress, starting with a business suit and finishing with a polo shirt and a pair of blue jeans.

 Featuring an easily recognizable design, the watch is equipped with a Rolex-style 24-hour bezel that sports easy-to-read Arabic numerals engraved on its surface.

-My only complaint here is the lack of lume on the dial: it is a sporty watch and its owner will often find himself in a situation when he won’t be able to read time just because it is too dark on the street!
+My only complaint here is the lack of lume on the dial: it is a sporty watch and its owner will often find himself in a situation where he won’t be able to read time just because it is too dark on the street!

 I have seen a number of live shots made during the Baselworld 2012 event and I have to admit that I rather like the exterior, although sometimes I still wonder why all Japanese watchmakers try to speak Alemannic dialects when their own culture has such a beautiful design language.

-The Grand Seiko GMT 10th Anniversary Edition Automatic (Ref.
-SBGM029) will be produced in a limited run of only 700 pieces that will retail across the world and EU in general at a pretty much impressive (for a model in steel) price of €6600 (around $8600 at current exchange rate.)
+The GMT 10th Anniversary Edition will be produced in a limited run of only 700 pieces that will retail across the world and EU in general at a pretty much impressive (for a model in steel) price of €6600 (around $8600 at the current exchange rate.)

-Grand Seiko GMT 10th Anniversary Edition (Ref.
-SBGM029) specification
+Grand Seiko GMT 10th Anniversary Edition SBGM029 specification